xuyenvuong/pi4-pos-setup/docs/PoSWithdrawal.md

 ### Part 1 - Virtual Machine Installation/Setup
 * On your current `Windows Machine`

-* Follow this guide to download and setup `Virtual Box 7.0` and `Ubuntu Destop ISO 22.04 LTS`.
+* Follow this guide to download and setup `Virtual Box 7.0` and `Ubuntu Desktop ISO 22.04 LTS`.
 Click here to follow the guide => [Open Guide](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview)

 * Or, reference to manual download sites: